 Family therapy helps families understand the impact that addiction has on their lives and relationships.
 It provides an opportunity to explore underlying issues, address misunderstandings or resentment, learn how to support each other through recovery and develop a plan together for continuing care.

 Dialectical Behavior Therapy

 Dialectical behavior therapy (DBT) is an evidence-based approach to addiction treatment that focuses on helping individuals identify and manage their emotions, thoughts, and behaviors.
 DBT helps people learn new skills for managing difficult or overwhelming situations, such as cravings or triggers related to substance use disorder.

 Cognitive-behavioral therapy (CBT) helps people understand their thoughts and behaviors related to substance use disorder.
 CBT focuses on identifying and changing negative patterns of thinking, such as unrealistic expectations or beliefs about addiction, that may be contributing to addictive behavior.

 The 12-step program is a set of guiding principles for recovery from addiction.
 These include admitting that one has an addiction, accepting help from others, taking responsibility for one’s actions, and making amends to those affected by one’s addictive behaviors.

 Gender-specific treatment focuses on the unique needs of individuals based on their gender.
-This type of treatment can be beneficial for people who may feel more comfortable discussing gender-specific issues in a safe, supportive environment and can provide tailored strategies to help them manage cravings and triggers related to substance use.
+This type of treatment can be beneficial for people who may feel more comfortable discussing gender-specific issues in a safe, supportive environment and can provide tailored strategies to help them manage cravings and triggers related to substance use disorder.

 Contact Crestview Rehab Center Today